alan-if/alan-by-examples/README.md

 # Project Organization

 The project being in its early stages, we'd rather leave its structural organization open for now, and let it be shaped by the actual contributions.
 As examples start to flow in, we'll be able to organize them into categories by subfoldering them in a way to make consultation easier.

+Currently, there's only the [`recipes/`](./recipes/) directory tree, hosting _[The Alan Recipe Book]_; but more directories will be added as the need arises.

 # Contributing